samiralam/rules-compendium/docs/phb/3-character-classes/fighter.md

 #### Level 3: Student of War

-You gain proficiency with one type of [Artisan’s Tools](https://www.dndbeyond.com/sources/dnd/phb-2024/equipment#ArtisansTools) of your choice, and you gain proficiency in one skill of your choice from the skills available to Fighters at [level 1](#CoreFighterTraits).
+You gain proficiency with one type of [Artisan's Tools](https://www.dndbeyond.com/sources/dnd/phb-2024/equipment#ArtisansTools) of your choice, and you gain proficiency in one skill of your choice from the skills available to Fighters at [level 1](#CoreFighterTraits).

 #### Level 7: Know Your Enemy

 As a Bonus Action, you can discern certain strengths and weaknesses of a creature you can see within 30 feet of yourself; you know whether that creature has any Immunities, Resistances, or Vulnerabilities, and if the creature has any, you know what they are.

-Once you use this feature, you can’t do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
 You can also restore a use of the feature by expending one Superiority Die (no action required).

 #### Level 10: Improved Combat Superiority